Make a Payment

 – Your employees need to be continually aware of their surroundings and their movements, as well as those of their coworkers.
 A preventative mindset can make the difference between life and death on a jobsite.

 While workers should shoulder some of the responsibility, the ultimate onus is on the employer to protect its employees and provide a safe workplace.
 Training can make workers aware of potential job or equipment hazards and the actions needed to prevent burns.
 In addition, the correct color codes, signage and labels need to be posted to warn workers of potential hazards – most of which are required by the Occupational Safety and Health Administration (OSHA).
 Finally, make sure your workers have access to the correct PPE and other safeguards to protect them against workplace burns.

-Your Amerisure Loss Control Consultant has many tools and services to help employers prevent burns in the workplace.
+Your Amerisure Risk Management Consultant has many tools and services to help employers prevent burns in the workplace.
 Call 800-257-1900 or email